Definition of a dietary supplement

 The definition of a dietary supplement varies from region to region due to local regulations and guidelines.

-In the European Union: Dietary supplement is defined by Directive 2002/46/EC.
-Under this directive, dietary supplements are treated as sources of concentrated sources of substances having a nutritional or other physiological effect, which are intended to supplement a normal diet.
-Dietary supplements are sold in dosed forms such as tablets, capsules, powders, liquids and other forms intended for consumption in small, measured units.
+In the European Union: A food supplement is defined by Directive 2002/46/EC.
+According to this Directive, food supplements are considered as concentrated sources of substances with a nutritional or other physiological effect that are intended to supplement the normal diet.
+Food supplements are sold in dose forms such as tablets, capsules, powders, liquids and other forms intended to be consumed in small, measured units.
 Such ingredients may include vitamins, minerals, amino acids, fatty acids, and other substances.

 In United States: The definition of a dietary supplement is set by the US Dietary Supplement Health and Education Act (DSHEA) of 1994.
 According to DSHEA, a dietary supplement is a product intended for consumption that supplements the diet and contains one or more of the following ingredients: vitamins, minerals, herbs or other botanicals, amino acids, and substances used to increase the total nutritional value of the daily diet.
 Supplements in the US can be sold without the need to provide pre-market evidence of their effectiveness or safety, as long as the manufacturer does not claim specific medicinal properties of its products.